benmiller314/dsam2024fall/resources.md

 <dt><a href="https://www.rev.com/">Rev (https://www.rev.com)</a></dt>
 <dd>My current favorite transcription service as of 2024.
 In its free tier, Rev allows up to 45 minutes of transcripts and captions per month and doesn't lock your files into their system: you can download in various <a href="https://kairos.technorhetoric.net/20.2/inventio/stolley/">"LO-FI"</a> formats compatible with many other platforms.
 After uploading a video or audio file, an AI language detection system will generate a transcript in minutes; an integrated playback and editing system makes it easy to proofread.</dd>
 </dl>

+Have a service or strategy you prefer?
+Please tell me about it, so I can add it here!

 <a href="#top"><em>Back to top</em></a>